researchsoft/website/content/governance/subC/joris.md

 +++
-title = "Joris van Eijnatten"
+title = "Colette Bos"
-date = "2023-04-25"
+date = "2024-02-26"

-position = "Director, Netherlands eScience Centre" lives_in = "the Netherlands" scope = [
+position = "Programme Director, Netherlands eScience Centre" lives_in = "the Netherlands" scope = [
     "**Subcomittee: ADORE.software governance**"
 ]

 [asset]
-  image = "joris.jpg"
+  image = "colette.jpg"
-  text = "Joris van Eijnatten"
+  text = "Colette Bos"
 +++

-Joris van Eijnatten is director of the Netherlands eScience Center, the Dutch national centre of expertise for innovative software solutions in academic research.
-He is also a professor of digital history at Utrecht University in the Netherlands, where he conducts research into recurring patterns of words and concepts in nineteenth and twentieth-century newspapers, periodicals, parliamentary records and other digitized texts.
+Colette Bos is the programme director of the Netherlands eScience Center.
+Her main responsibility is the call strategy and responsibility for the project portfolio.
+For this, she works closely with the Programme Managers.
+She also contributes to the general management of the eScience Center in the directors’ team and to external relations of the Netherlands eScience Center.
+Colette obtained her PhD at Utrecht University, with research on how scientists connect their work to large societal goals in science policy.
+After that, she moved to the Dutch Research Council (NWO), where she worked as a coordinator on the development of the Dutch National Research Agenda and as management board member in the European Joint Programming Initiative Urban Europe.
+This was followed by two years as board secretary at the Mathematics department of Utrecht University, where she contributed to strategy and policy development and implementation of the department and where she managed operational matters.

 Learn more about [ADORE.software](https://adore.software/).